Mondelez International: Criticism of activities in Russia during the Russo–Ukrainian War

 After the Russian invasion of Ukraine on February 24, 2022, many international companies felt compelled to reduce or end business in the Russian Federation.
+Mondelez made public statements that it had "reduced all non-core activities" and stopped new investments in the country.
 As of March 12, 2022, Mondelez International was listed in an online spreadsheet by Yale professor Jeffrey Sonnenfeld as being among a minority of companies continuing to do business in Russia, where it generates 3.5% of annual revenue (approximately $1 billion).